sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 He (the author) states in another way (the rule for finding out) the same (number of terms) :-

-[34](# "For kṣēpapada, see note under 70 in Chap.
-II.").
+34[^201].
 When, from the square root of (the quantity obtained by) the addition, of the square of the difference between the half of the common difference and the first term, to twice the common difference multiplied by the sum of the series, the *kṣēpapada* is subtracted, and when (this resulting quantity is) divided by the common difference, (we get) the number of terms in the series.

+[^201]: "For kṣēpapada, see note under 70 in Chap.
+II."

 33. Symbolically expressed, $n\~ = \~\\frac{\\left. \\sqrt{2bs\~ + \~\\left( \\frac{b}{2} \\right.}\~ - \~a \\right)^{2}\~\~ + \~\\frac{b}{2}\~ - \~a}{b}$.
 Cf. note under 69, in Chap.
 II.